DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Experiment

 \subsection{Experiment on Generative RAVEN and PGM Problems}

-While DIO+WORLD can solve discriminative RPM problems with high precision, it is also capable of solving generative RPM problems.
-Specifically, DIO+WORLD can generate solutions for the context matrices instead of making a selection from a predefined bound option pool.
-This paper proposes that it is reasonable to use a progressive-pattern-driven discriminative model to verify the accuracy of the generative model in solving generative RPM problems.
-Therefore, we employ DIO+DIEGO to validate the generative accuracy of DIO+WORLD.
-Prior to this, we must report DIEGO's discriminative accuracy for progressive patterns under the supervision of RPM metadata to confirm that DIEGO can effectively verify the solution accuracy for generative RPM problems.
-DIEGO's reasoning accuracy for progressive patterns on the RAVEN, I-RAVEN, and PGM datasets is recorded in Table \ref{Diego}.
+We argue that a progressive-pattern-driven discriminative model is a reliable way to verify solutions from generative RPM tasks.
+Therefore, we use DIO+DIEGO to evaluate the generation quality of DIO+WORLD$^G$.
+Before running this pipeline, we must report DIEGO’s discriminative performance for progressive patterns under RPM metadata supervision to confirm its reliability as a solution validator.
+Table \ref{Diego} lists DIEGO's reasoning accuracy for progressive patterns on RAVEN, I-RAVEN, and PGM.

-Table \ref{Diego} indicates that the DIO+DIEGO demonstrates remarkably high accuracy in progressive pattern reasoning, making it a suitable validation model for generative RPM tasks.
-Consequently, we evaluate the DIO+WORLD model using DIO+DIEGO and report its accuracy on generative RAVEN, I-RAVEN and PGM-neutral problems in Table \ref{Combined_Results_Simplified_}.
+Table \ref{Diego} shows that DIO+DIEGO achieves extremely high accuracy on progressive-pattern reasoning, making it a suitable validator for generative RPM tasks.
+Consequently, we use DIO+DIEGO to evaluate DIO+WORLD$^G$ and report its accuracy on generative RAVEN, I-RAVEN, and PGM-neutral problems in Table \ref{Combined_Results_Simplified_}.

+The relevant generation results are provided in Figure \ref{DIO_Generate_ALL}, where, for RAVEN, we display only the most typical 3$\times$3 Grid and O-IG sub-task outcomes.